-- Tables, chairs, literature and giveaway holders are all present on the bus. - Make the display look inviting, and reach out to people and invite them to review your information. - If you are at an event where food concessions are present, it is usually not a good idea to give away free food or drinks.
+- Tables, chairs, literature and giveaway holders are all present on the vehicles. - Make the display look inviting, and reach out to people and invite them to review your information. - If you are at an event where food concessions are present, it is usually not a good idea to give away free food or drinks.
 It will be seen as competing with vendors.

-- The BCNU banner, sandwich board and signs should be displayed prominently, in order to make a good first impression. - Try and keep food/drinks and giveaways on separate tables; always use the best food handling safety practices possible (i.e., don't use the same knife on veggie and meat pizzas, use disposable gloves if you are going to be touching food, etc.) - Arrange giveaways in a way that allows your team to give them out personally to individuals Our goal is to have direct contact and discussion and leave people with a BCNU message, in person or through our giveaways.
+- The BCNU banner, sandwich board and signs should be displayed prominently, in order to make a good first impression. - Try and keep food/drinks and giveaways on separate tables; always use the best food handling safety practices possible (i.e., don't use the same knife on veggie and meat pizzas, use disposable gloves if you are going to be touching food, etc.). - Arrange giveaways in a way that allows your team to give them out personally to individuals.
+Our goal is to have direct contact and discussion and leave people with a BCNU message, in person or through our giveaways.
 Keep small amounts of giveaways on display and replenish them as required.
 Keep in mind there are limited amounts of products so manage your supplies in order for them to last throughout your event. - Have printed materials feature prominently in the display; in the end, it is our message we are there to relay.

-BP/GLUCOSE TESTING
+BP TESTING

-- Everything you need to perform blood pressure monitoring and/or blood glucose testing will be in a box or suitcase that the bus driver will provide. - Exposure Control Plan procedures must be reviewed and followed (see "Exposure Control Plan" on Page 14).
-A separate designated biological spill kit is on the bus in the eventuality of possible contamination. - Be clear that this is not a medical clinic and first aid is NOT available. - Gloves MUST be worn the optics of best safety practices is important for the public. - Keep the work area clean and uncluttered, meticulously discard sharps and blood products immediately in the sharps container provided (don't accumulate a pile of used glucose testing strips in an open container on the table).
+- Everything you need to perform blood pressure monitoring testing will be in a box or suitcase that the vehicle driver will provide. - Exposure Control Plan procedures must be reviewed and followed (see "Exposure Control Plan" on Page 14 of this reference guide).
+A separate designated biological spill kit is on the vehicle in the eventuality of possible contamination. - Be clear that this is not a medical clinic and first aid is NOT available. - Gloves MUST be worn the optics of best safety practices is important for the public. - Keep the work area clean and uncluttered.